 Online meetings have become a part of our daily routines now, but they don’t have to be looked at with angst.
 As the meeting host, you really do have the great opportunity to exceed expectations of this being “just another meeting.”
 With a little forethought, you can help your attendees fend off Zoom fatigue.

-If you liked these tips, you should join my next Virtual Impactful Presenting (V.I.P.) masterclass on Saturday, July 10, 2021.
+If you liked these tips, you should join my next Virtual Impactful Presenting (V.I.P.) masterclass on Saturday, August 21, 2021 (postponed from July 10th).
 Learn the best strategies, practices, and tools to host unforgettable, engaging virtual meetings and presentations.
 Spots are limited!
 Details and registration here.

 As each has received a gift, use it to serve one another, as good stewards of God's varied grace: whoever speaks, as one who speaks oracles of God; whoever serves, as one who serves by the strength that God supplies—in order that in everything God may be glorified through Jesus Christ.
 To him belong glory and dominion forever and ever.
 Amen.